Are You For Real?

 - Have students work in pairs.
 Have them search “endangered octopus.”
 The Pacific Northwest Tree Octopus will be in the top three results.

 - Give students 10 minutes to look through the site and come to a consensus with their partner if it is credible or not.
 Ask them to provide evidence to support their claim.

 - As a whole group, use the provided slide presentation “Are you for Real?” with the Pacific Northwest Tree Octopus site as an example.

 - Go through the slide show and then demonstrate with the Tree Octopus site.
 For example, hover over links (FAQ) to demonstrate the domain is the same for many links, meaning it was created by the same group.
 Make sure to talk about using your common sense as a guide as well.

 - After going through the slideshow and demonstrating the different strategies to determine credibility with the Tree Octopus site, pass out the Website Evaluation guide.

 - Have students work in groups to analyze the sites provided using the guide.
 Have groups report their findings and their decision to trust the site or not.
 (You may want to add 1-2 credible websites as well).

 - Reinforce that they should always triangulate their sources to ensure accuracy.

 Optional: Show how the Tree Octopus site and the All About Explorers site are listed (usually) in the top five results after advertisements.
 The first links may not be the most relevant or reliable.

 Extension Lessons: Share different types of resources that can be used for research.
-Discuss the importance of using a variety of sources and the benefits the different types (websites, journals, blogs, online encyclopedias, forums and databases).
+Discuss the importance of using a variety of sources and the benefits of the different types (websites, journals, blogs, online encyclopedias, forums, and databases).